When you call a software development company and ask what pricing models they offer, there are usually two answers – fixed price and time & materials.

 Who can benefit from a fixed price agreement?

-In certain cases, a fixed price contract can have essential advantages over a T&M model.
+In certain cases, fixed price contracts can have essential advantages over a T&M model.

 You’d better examine a fixed price billing system when your company: